About Your Deductibles and Out-of-Pocket Maximums

-In the PPO and OOA options, you must satisfy a deductible each year before the plan begins to pay certain benefits.
+In the PPO, you must satisfy a deductible each year before the plan begins to pay certain benefits.
 Once an individual has met his/her individual deductible, the plan will begin to pay benefits for that individual.

 If you have family coverage, you can satisfy the family deductible without each person meeting their individual deductible.
 See the following example.

 Let’s say Jill has a family of five, elects the Basic PPO for herself and her family.
 She has $800 in medical expenses, her husband has $500 and two of her children have a total of $200 in covered expenses.
 As a family, they have $1,500 in expenses and have met the family in-network deductible of $1,500.

 Only $750 of Jill’s expenses count towards the family deductible, since no more than the individual deductible amount can be applied toward the family deductible by any family member.
 But, because they met the family deductible amount as a group, each family member did not have to meet his or her individual deductible amount before the plan began to pay benefits for the whole family.

 If you are enrolled in a PPO, your out-of-pocket expenses will be limited by an annual out-of-pocket maximum.
 If you meet the out-of-pocket maximum, the plan will pay any additional covered expenses at 100% for the rest of the calendar year.
 Deductibles, copays for office visits and coinsurance apply toward the out-of-pocket maximum.